-There are many pregnancy massage myths that are spread by massage schools, beauty school, and online forums and sometimes, even by the massage therapists themselves.
-These myths can cause worry and distrust among many expectant mothers, resulting them in avoiding pregnancy massages while carrying the baby, and even postnatal massages that can be beneficial to them.
+Sadly, there are many pregnancy massage myths and misconceptions spread by massage schools, online forums, and sometimes even by the massage therapists themselves.
+Such baseless information can cause worry and distrust among many expectant mothers, resulting in them avoiding pregnancy massages while carrying the baby, and even postnatal massages which can be extremely beneficial to them.

-So what myths are we talking about?
+So what are some of the most famous and widely-spread myths and misconceptions about prenatal massage?
 Let’s have a look at them one by one.

 The truth can’t be further away from this.
-Although miscarriages can be caused by a lot of reasons, know that postpartum massage is not one of them.
-There are many varied causes of miscarriages, but some common reasons are; maternal age, improper implantation of the fertilised egg, use of drugs, trauma, etc. Remember that by no means does a relaxing and professional massage can ever lead to a miscarriage, so there is no reason why you shouldn’t have a pregnancy or postnatal massage.
-Most of the times, massage therapists stay away from massaging the pregnant women due to the fear of litigation because they believe that something goes wrong, the therapists will be sued.
+Although miscarriages can be caused by a lot of reasons, prenatal massage is hardly one of them.
+Among the common reasons for miscarriages are maternal age, improper implantation of the fertilised egg, use of drugs, trauma, and others.
+A relaxing and healing massage performed by professional prenatal massage therapists cannot lead to a miscarriage, so there is no rationale behind such worries.
+Unfortunately, some pregnant women still believe that if something goes wrong afterwards, the massage therapy is to be blamed.
+As a result, some massage therapists would stay away from massaging pregnant women under such circumstances due to the fear of litigation.

-Feet massages can actually be beneficial for pregnant mothers as they may experience tired and swollen ankles due to the added weight of the baby.
-As long as the masseuse is an experienced practitioner and is able to remove the tension in the feet, this type of pregnancy massages is not harmful at all.
+Foot massages can actually be beneficial for pregnant mothers like you as you may experience tired and swollen ankles due to the increasing weight of the baby and water retention.
+As long as the masseuse is an experienced practitioner who knows how to remove the tension in the feet, this type of pregnancy massages is not harmful at all.

-If the GP or the GYN has stated that the lady should not have a pregnancy massage as it might compromise the pregnancy, there is often a medical reason behind it; therefore, the therapist may request a clearance letter.
-Other than this, there is no such requirement of needing a clearance letter from the doctor.
+If the general practitioner (GP) or the gynecologist (GYN) has stated that you should not have a pregnancy massage as it might compromise the pregnancy, there is often a medical reason behind it.
+In such situations, your therapist may request to see a clearance letter before proceeding with the massage.
+Other than that, there is no such requirement for a clearance letter from the doctor.